Selling Medicare: The Definitive Guide

 There are many options when it comes to selling Medicare.

 A Medigap plan (aka Medicare Supplement) is designed to “gap” or “supplement” Original Medicare.
-This plan gives the client freedom of choice allowing them to go to any doctor or hospital that accepts Original Medicare.
-There is a premium with a Medigap plan, and seniors often think of it as a “pay upfront” plan.
+This plan gives the client freedom of choice, allowing them to go to any doctor or hospital that accepts Original Medicare.
+There is a premium with a Medigap plan; seniors often consider it a “pay upfront” plan.

-Medicare products are provided by private insurance carriers who each have pros and cons.
-Some of the most popular carriers include UnitedHealthcare, Aetna, and Humana, and there are many regional insurance carriers that could be available in your market.
+Medicare products are provided by private insurance carriers, each with pros and cons.
+Some of the most popular carriers include UnitedHealthcare, Aetna, and Humana, and many regional insurance carriers could be available in your market.

-It is usually a good idea to start with the most competitive products in your area and add new ones as the need arises.
-If you are unsure where to start, a quality FMO can help you develop a product strategy.
+It is usually a good idea to start with the most competitive products in your area and add new ones as needed.
+A quality FMO can help you develop a product strategy if you are unsure where to start.

 Partner with a Medicare FMO